This exhibition is now closed.

 Stargazer Lawn at Barangaroo Reserve

-Register your free entry to The Great Animal Orchestra
+Registrations for free entry to The Great Animal Orchestra are now closed.

 Barangaroo is just minutes from Wynyard Station via Wynyard Walk.
 The new tunnel links with the Sussex St Bridge and the Napoleon Bridge, providing a quick and safe route to Sydney’s newest commercial district as well as the Reserve.
 There’s Barangaroo Wharf with ferries dropping you right at the restaurants on Wulugul Walk.